What is so great about coworking?

 But if you are concerned about the fine line between a communicative office and a disruptive, talkative one, you may want to look for something in between the traditional office and a coworking space.

-Our i2 Office serviced offices offer a desk in a quiet working environment but with plenty of access to breakout spaces, giving you the best of both worlds.
-For something a bit more informal, for a monthly membership fee to i2 Access, you will be able to use any of our business lounges across the country; comfortably furnished and equipped for casual but focused work in a lounge-style environment.
+Our serviced offices offer a desk in a quiet working environment but with plenty of access to breakout spaces, giving you the best of both worlds.
+For something a bit more informal, sign up for our Club Space membership you will be able to use any of our business lounges across the country; comfortably furnished and equipped for casual but focused work in a lounge-style environment.

 And did we mention there’s free coffee?